Senior Lecturer/Associate Professor at Department of Psychology, Clinical Psychology

 I am an Associate Professor and Study Director at the Department of Psychology at Uppsala University and a Licensed Psychologist.
-I finished my PhD at Stockholm University in 2017, followed by almost two years of research at University College London, where I am currently an Honorary Associate Professor.
-I also completed a position as a Post Doctoral Researcher at Karolinska Institutet in 2021, where I am now an Adjunct Researcher.
+I finished my PhD at Stockholm University in 2017, followed by almost two years of research at University College London.
+I also completed a position as a Post Doctoral Researcher at Karolinska Institutet in 2021, where I am currently an Adjunct Researcher.
 I am also the Editor-in-Chief for Cognitive Behaviour Therapy.

 After graduating from the study programme in psychology in 2011 with a MSc I worked as a clinical psychologist at an outpatient psychiatric care unit and as an adjunct lecturer at the Centre for Psychiatry Research at Karolinska Institutet.
 I became a Licensed Psychologist in Sweden in 2012 and have continued doing part-time clinical work in different settings ever since.
 I finished my PhD at the Department of Psychology at Stockholm University in 2017 with a doctoral thesis on the negative effects of Internet-based cognitive behaviour therapy.
-After my dissertation I spent almost two years as a researcher at the Institute of Child Health at University College London, where I am currently an Honorary Associate Professor.
+After my dissertation I spent almost two years as a researcher at the Great Ormond Street Hospital Institute of Child Health at University College London.
 I completed a post doctoral position at the Centre for Psychiatry Research at Karolinska Institutet in 2021, where I am presently an Adjunct Researcher, doctoral supervisor, and principal investigator for the implementation of patient-controlled admissions to inpatient care in Region Stockholm.
 Since 2021, I am an Associate Professor and Study Director at the Department of Psychology at Uppsala University, and since 2022 I am the Editor-in-Chief for the journal Cognitive Behaviour Therapy.

 Since 2022 I am the editor-in-chief for the scientific journal Cognitive Behaviour Therapy, impact factor 3.928 (2021).